Lovinoes/website/web/docs/panel/features/dashboard/index.md

 ![](./images/index/nav-search.webp)

+## Searching Lists

+The search box above a list, in the admin area and on your own pages alike, matches names and other text anywhere in the field, and also takes an ID: paste a full UUID, or at least its first 8 characters (the short ID in a server's URL), and the matching row comes up.

 ## Quick Actions

 **Quick actions...** at the top of the sidebar, or `Ctrl+Space` anywhere (rebindable under [Keyboard Shortcuts](./keyboard-shortcuts.md), and it works even while typing in an input), opens a command palette: type to filter actions and pages by any part of their name, use the arrow keys to navigate, **Enter** to select, **Esc** to close.